ankumar/architecture/Patterns/Sanbox.md

   * Phase 2: [Manage your stuff](https://backstage.io/blog/2020/05/22/phase-2-service-catalog) (**current focus**)
   * Phase 3: Ecosystem (later)

-Control Plane [Crossplane](https://github.com/crossplane/crossplane): “Crossplane introduces a powerful open source control plane to enterprise platforms, enabling companies to standardize on application and infrastructure management; automate operations; effectively implement their security, governance, and cost policies; and publish an internal API that integrates with their development workflows and tools.”
+Control Plane: [Crossplane](https://github.com/crossplane/crossplane) “introduces a powerful open source control plane to enterprise platforms, enabling companies to standardize on application and infrastructure management; automate operations; effectively implement their security, governance, and cost policies; and publish an internal API that integrates with their development workflows and tools.”

   * Implementation of the Open Application Model specification for Kubernetes https://github.com/crossplane/crossplane/blob/master/design/one-pager-oam-workflow.md